 An excerpt from Philip’s book, The Destructive Power of Family Wealth, on family constitutions, can be found here: Excerpt on Constitutions and another on mobility in tax planning here: Thoughts on Mobility and Related Planning

 Philip is a member of the Advisory Committee of the Hong Kong University of Science and Technology’s Tanoto Center for Asian Family Business and Entrepreneurship Studies ( HKUST Tanoto Center ) and is a Founding Advisor to the Responsible Family Business and Wealth Ownership program created by Cambridge Judge Business School Executive Education and is one of the lecturers and facilitators for that course.
 See Responsible Family Business and Wealth Ownership

 Philip runs training and strategic change programs for a number of the worlds’ top private banks.

-Philip Marcovici has also been an honorary lecturer at the law school of Hong Kong University and at the Universities of Geneva, St. Gallen and Zurich.
+Philip Marcovici has been an adjunct faculty member of the Nanyang Technological University and the Singapore Management University, an honorary lecturer at the law school of Hong Kong University and a guest lecturer at the Universities of Geneva, St. Gallen and Zurich.
 Philip has been an adviser to the Swiss Finance Institute and a lecturer on tax issues for the institute.